rahil627/my-programming-stuff/langs/programming-languages.md

 Erlang
-  - python-esque tab-delimited? no keyword or brace to signify end.
+  - python-esque tab-delimited

 F#
   - Microsoft's OCaml in the .NET world
-  - really well-regarded / much-loved, except that there isn't much use for it in the current state of language choices
+  - really well-regarded 'n much-loved, except that there isn't much use for it in the current state of language choices
   - can also generate javascript and gpu code
   - no multi-core support?
   - kinda feels abandoned